 5 Ways To Keep A Tenant 20 Years

+Keeping a tenant for 20 years is great for homeowners and investors because you won’t spend as much money on turns.
 The cash flow is consistent and you get in a flow of how you work with each other, the property manager or the landlord and the tenant.

 The first way you can keep a tenant for 20 years is to buy the right house.